Expert Online Therapy for Imposter Syndrome

 5 Imposter Syndrome Types

 • You set high and unrealistic standards for yourself, and anything less than perfect feels like failure.
-You overwork, over-prepare, and obsess over mistakes.
+You may find yourself overworking, over-preparing, or obsessing over mistakes.

 Thought trap: “If I were really competent, I wouldn’t need to try so hard.”